DAV Public School, Kusmunda

 DAV Public School, Kusmunda is located in Kusmunda Area of Korba, Chhattisgarh, India.
 Founded in 1983 by South Eastern Coalfields Limited and D.A.V.
 College Managing Committee.
 It is affiliated to the Central Board of Secondary Education of New Delhi and is governed by South Eastern Coalfields Limited.

+In 2005, the school children took part in the Telegraph chess competitions for schools.
+Avinash Singh won the under 12 boys' title.